fregu856/TSRT10/README.md

 - I followed the "Setup the balrog package" steps above

 - Install OpenKarto:
+- - Install the ROS navigation stack in order to get the costmap_2D package:
+- - - $ sudo apt-get install ros-kinetic-navigation
 - - Install LAPACK:
 - - - $ sudo apt-get install liblapack-dev
 - - Install OpenBLAS (this step might not be needed, I haven't tested it without yet though):